 Cloud accounting may be a bit of a buzz word, but it’s actually one of the best things to happen to business owners.
 At Kothes Accounting Group, more and more of our small business, medium-sized business and individual clients are changing their accounting systems to cloud-based.
-The major accounting programs for businesses such as MYOB and Reckon are improving their cloud accounting systems all the time, and one of our most popular cloud accounting programs is Xero.
+The major accounting programs for businesses such as MYOB and Reckon are improving their cloud accounting systems all the time, and another popular cloud accounting programs is Xero.

 To explain cloud accounting, first of all let’s start with cloud computing, which simply means using the Internet to access software rather than physically installing it (via a compact disc for example) on your computer.

 Did you know you’re already using cloud computing?

 For example anyone with Hotmail or Gmail accounts are already in the cloud because the software and data is stored remotely and is accessible from any computer, not just your computer.

 What is cloud accounting?